 2. Explain honestly but not explicitly

-Depending on your child’s age, there are ways on how to divulge information about the Texas school shooting without going into specifics.
-Keep it brief and simple for the littlies by informing them that their environments are safe and there are safety measures in place.
+Depending on your child’s age, there are ways to divulge information about the earthquake without going into specifics.
+Keep it brief and simple for the littlies as it could be quite difficult and scary for them to comprehend.
 You don’t have to bring the topic up unless they ask you or you overhear them talking about it.

-Tweens and teens are more likely to know about it due to their savviness.
-Be honest and have direct conversations with them.
-Offer your perspectives and expand their horizons.
-Teach them how to view and evaluate information critically.
+Tweens and teens are more likely to know about the earthquake.
+Be honest and have direct conversations with them, answer their questions, and listen to what they have to say.
 Remind them to communicate their feelings with someone they trust.

 3. Reassure them that they are safe

-Emphasise that Singapore is far away from Texas, United States, and the country is very safe.
-Refrain from telling them that this incident is “an anomaly” and “unlikely to happen again”; it’s better to err on the side of caution rather than making assumptions.
-Explain that all feelings are okay, particularly after the occurrence of a tragedy.
+Reassure your kids but refrain from telling them that this incident is “an anomaly” and “unlikely to happen here”; it’s better to err on the side of caution rather than make assumptions.
 Let your kids talk about their feelings when they’re ready, help put them into perspective, and assist them in expressing these feelings appropriately.
 Validate your children’s emotions.

 Also, share your feelings about what’s going on.
-Admit that you’re feeling sad, scared, or even angry.
-This lets your kids know that they are not alone in dealing with their feelings and fears.
+Admit that you’re feeling sad and helpless.
+This lets your kids know they are not alone in dealing with their feelings and fears.

 4. Observe your child’s emotional state

-If your children are not ready to talk about their feelings to distressing news, it’s okay.
+If your children are not ready to talk about their feelings about distressing news, it’s okay.
 Or, they may not be able or even want to express their emotions verbally.
-Just be patient and give them the space they need until they’re ready.
+Be patient and give them the space they need until they’re ready.
 In the meantime, continue to observe them.
-Changes in behaviour, appetite, and sleep patterns can indicate a child’s level of anxiety or discomfort when they become aware of sad or shocking news.
+Changes in behaviour, appetite and sleep patterns can indicate a child’s level of anxiety or discomfort when they become aware of sad or shocking news.
 In most cases, these symptoms will ease with reassurance and time.
 However, if they still exhibit signs of anxiety and/or depression over time, speak with a healthcare or mental health professional for guidance.

 5. Limit exposure to news coverage

-This is an arduous task to handle, seeing as the Texas school shooting is still being reported in the news and media.
+This is an arduous task to handle, seeing as the earthquake is still being reported in the news and media.
 Did you know that according to research, some children believe that the events are reoccurring every time they see a television replay of the news footage?
-So folks, be mindful when trying to catch up with the news and even when having conversations related to the case.
+So folks, be mindful when trying to catch up with the news and even when having conversations about the tragedy.
 Or better yet, only do it when you know the little people are not around.

 6. Maintain your routines